Wik-i/Wik-i/README.md

 - 😄 Pronouns:
 - ⚡ Fun fact: ...
 -->
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working with Java and flink dealing with big data problems like monitoring logs etc.
-- 💬 Ask me about anything
+- 💬 Ask me about anything. welcome for communicating.